go-vgo/robotgo/README.md

 #Robotgo

-  >Golang Desktop Automation.
+  >Golang Desktop Automation(robot).
 Control the mouse, keyboard, and read the screen.

 RobotGo supports Mac, Windows, and Linux(X11).